JOHNNYMACONNY/ybf-studio/docs/admin_user_guide.md

 ---

 **🎉 Congratulations!
-You're now ready to manage your AudioServiceApp admin dashboard effectively.**
+You're now ready to manage your YBF Studio admin dashboard effectively.**

 This guide covers all aspects of the admin system.
 For additional support or questions, please refer to the troubleshooting section or contact the system administrator.